Professional Proofreading Services Online: What to Look for and How to Choose

 3. Are the ratings verified independently?

 Most online services display testimonials and star ratings on their own websites.
 These are self-selected and not independently verified.
-Look for ratings on platforms that the service cannot control: Google Reviews, the Better Business Bureau, and TrustPilot.
+Look for ratings on platforms that the service can't control: Google Reviews, the Better Business Bureau, and TrustPilot.
 A service with a high rating on its own website and a low rating on Google has told you something important.

 Two of the most widely advertised online proofreading services currently have Google ratings of 1.0 out of 5.
-This is a data point that does not appear in their own marketing.
+This is a data point that doesn't appear in their own marketing.
 Check independent ratings before committing to any service.
 For a full comparison of ratings and pricing across leading services, read our article on the best proofreading services.

 4. Is pricing transparent before you commit?